bereketkibru/sampleExamQ-A/README.md

 You need to ensure that the value that the user enters contains a secure URL.

 What should you do?

-1. Add the following attribute to the input tag: value="https://"
+A. Add the following attribute to the input tag: value="https://"

-2. Add the following attribute to the input tag: pattern="https://.+"
+B. Add the following attribute to the input tag: pattern="https://.+"

-3. Add the following attribute to the input tag: value="ssl"
+c.
+Add the following attribute to the input tag: value="ssl"
-4. Add the following attribute to the input tag: itemtype="secure"
+D. Add the following attribute to the input tag: itemtype="secure"
 ## Answer B
 ## Explanation
 >The input pattern attribute specifies a regular expression that the input field's value is checked against, when the form is submitted.